-Anchusa capensis, the Cape forget-me-not, grows in most of southern and central South Africa.
+The plant grows in most of southern and central parts of South Africa.
 It is also notable in the Namaqualand spring display.
 It is often found in areas where natural vegetation has been disturbed, such as roadsides and fallow agricultural land on dry, sandy ground.
 The species is not considered to be threatened in its habitat early in the twenty first century (Manning, 2009; Bond and Goldblatt, 1984; www.plantzafrica.com; http://redlist.sanbi.org).